 for Business from 2009–2014.
 Clients note that Craig impresses with “his in-depth knowledge of our business and the issues we confront.”
 He has also been recognized in Washington, D.C.
 Super Lawyers for antitrust litigation in 2012, 2013 and 2014.

-Craig co-heads the Antitrust Practice Group and serves as Managing Partner of the Washington, DC, office.
+Craig co-heads the Antitrust Practice Group, serves as Managing Partner of the Washington, DC, office, and is a member of the firm’s Management Committee.